dexilla/protocol/whitepaper.md

 <introduction>

 ## Problem Statement
 The current decentralized exchange (DEX) landscape faces numerous challenges and limitations that hinder the optimal trading experience for users.
-These challenges include liquidity constraints, high gas fees, scalability issues, and a lack of user control over funds.
+These challenges include liquidity constraints, high gas fees, and scalability issues.

 Traditional DEX platforms often struggle with limited liquidity, resulting in fragmented pools of assets available for trading.
 This lack of liquidity restricts trading opportunities, making it difficult to efficiently execute large trades and impacting market efficiency.